All pages

 EXTENDED

 Does a full check to verify every possible error.
-For InnoDB, Aria, and MyISAM, verify for each row that all its keys exists, and for those index keys, they point back to the primary clustered key.
+For InnoDB, Aria, and MyISAM, verify for each row that all its keys exist, and for those index keys, they point back to the primary clustered key.
 This may take a long time on large tables.

 InnoDB